h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

 WIP:
  - Buildings controllers should have no strategic logic inside
+ - Add a blinkstalker all in
+ - Blink back Stalkers

 DONE:
  - Have no (or as little as possible) logic on TapiocaBot.py, everything should be in its own controller